South Point School and College: History

 The school was founded by M.A Rashid and Hamida Ali, who was also its first principal, in 2003.
 The first campus was in Niketan before it moved to Malibagh and other branches.

 In June 2020, during the COVID-19 pandemic, the college was criticised for arranging admission tests for English-medium students at the Malibagh campus.
 The school reopened on 12 September 2021 according to the orders of the Educational minister after 18 months of closure.

 Campuses and Branches

 SPSC currently has 6 branches.
-Malibagh, Mirpur, Banani, Uttara, Shampur and the biggest one being Baridhara.
-Baridhara branch has English medium, English version, Bangla medium.
-English version and Bangla medium are class 1-10 while English medium has 5 grades.
+Baridhara, Mirpur, Banani, Uttara, Shampur and the main branch is Malibagh.
+Malibagh has English medium, English version, Bangla medium and College.
+Bangla medium and English version are class 1-10 and English medium has 10 grades.

 Curriculum

 South Point School & College offers a complete primary, elementary, and secondary school program leading to the PEC, JSC, SSC and HSC examinations taken by the Bangladesh Government.

 Only the Malibagh branch, Mirpur branch, Banani branch and the Baridhara branch has English-medium and only the Banani branch is an only English-medium branch.
 The rest of the branches either are English version, Bangla-medium or Bangla version.